Roman Baths (Bath): Water quality

 Bath was charged with responsibility for the hot springs in a Royal Charter of 1591 granted by Elizabeth I. This duty has now passed to Bath and North East Somerset Council, who monitor pressure, temperature and flow rates.
 The thermal waters contain sodium, calcium, chloride and sulphate ions in high concentrations.

-The Roman Baths are no longer used for bathing.
-In October 1978, a young girl swimming in the former Beau Street swimming baths, which were fed from the hot spring complex that also supplied the Roman Baths, contracted naegleriasis and died, leading to the closure of the baths for several years.
+The Great Bath is lined with Mendip lead.
+The Roman Baths are no longer used for bathing; in October 1978, a young girl swimming in the former Beau Street swimming baths, which were fed from the hot spring complex that also supplied the Roman Baths, contracted naegleriasis and died, leading to the closure of the baths for several years.
 Tests showed Naegleria fowleri, a deadly pathogen, in the water.
 The nearby Thermae Bath Spa, built on the site of the former Beau Street baths, and the refurbished Cross Bath, allow modern bathers to experience the waters via a series of more recently drilled boreholes.